202.888.1741 | 2001 K Street, NW, Suite 850 North, Washington, DC 20006

-Greg Beck is Of Counsel to the firm, where he focuses on representing plaintiffs and public-interest clients in Supreme Court, appellate, and constitutional litigation.
-He also teaches appellate advocacy as an adjunct law professor.
+Greg Beck is Senior Counsel at Gupta Wessler, where he focuses on representing plaintiffs and public-interest clients in Supreme Court, appellate, and constitutional litigation.
+He has also taught appellate advocacy as an adjunct law professor.

 Greg is a seasoned advocate who has briefed and argued cases before the U.S. Supreme Court; the Second, Third, Fifth, Sixth, Eighth, Ninth, Tenth, Eleventh, and D.C.
 Circuits; and district courts around the country.
 Greg has been quoted widely in media, including the New York Times, the Wall Street Journal, U.S. News and World Report, the National Law Journal, Wired Magazine, and National Public Radio’s All Things Considered and On the Media.
 He has spoken at events hosted by the American Bar Association; the Association of Professional Responsibility Lawyers; the District of Columbia, Florida, Louisiana, and New York City bars; the National Association of Attorneys General; and others.

 He has experience with litigation involving the First and Fourth Amendments, copyright and trademark, the Fair Debt Collection Practices Act, the Truth in Lending Act, the Fair Labor Standards Act, administrative law, federal jurisdiction, attorneys’ fees, and wide a range of other legal issues.
 He has particular expertise on the commercial speech doctrine, intellectual property, and issues at the intersection of law and technology.
 Greg’s understanding of technology issues is enhanced by his experience in the field.
 He previously worked as a computer programmer at Microsoft, paid his way through law school doing contract programming work, and still enjoys coding in his spare time.